desmondprg/191B_Spek/README.md

-Desmond branch merge with master testing from maika to desmon branch
+Desmond branch merge with master testing from maika to desmon branch part 2